kekse1/getopt.js/README.md

 <br><br>

 ## Download
 As said above.. this code is still **TODO**.
-It's a first preview snapshot.
+It works great right now, but some features are not yet fully implemented (e.g. the `{vector}` thing).

+But you can use it nevertheless..

 * [`./src/`](./src/): all my **new** modules
 * plus some [**test** scripts](./src/test/)